StefanGreve/iterfun/README.md

     </a>
 </p>

-Implements an iterator interface reminscent of languages such as Elixier of F#.
+Implements an iterator interface reminiscent of functional programming languages such as Elixier.